Frequently Asked Questions

 Design App

-Q: How do you create a new project?
+Q: How do you create a new project in the Paragon Design App?

 A: For Individual Plan users (Estimator and Designer), it's possible to create new projects and access existing projects from the Choose/Create New project menu.
 Watch video.